ugurkocde/IntuneAssignmentChecker/README.md

 # Intune Assignments Checker

-The `IntuneAssignmentsChecker.ps1` PowerShell script checks the assignments of policies in Microsoft Intune based on Users (UPN) and Devices.
+The `IntuneAssignmentsChecker.ps1` PowerShell script checks the assignments of policies, profiles and applications in Microsoft Intune based on Users (UPN) and Devices.

 It will give you a list of assignments to a specific user or device.